tomtung/omikuji/README.md

         --min_branch_size <SIZE>
             Number of labels below which no further clustering & branching is done [default: 100]

+        --model_path <PATH>
-        --model_path <PATH>                      Path of the directory where the trained model will be saved if provided --n_threads <T>
+            Optional path of the directory where the trained model will be saved if provided; if an model with compatible settings is already saved in the given directory, the newly trained trees will be added to the existing model
+        --n_threads <T>
             Number of worker threads.
 If 0, the number is selected automatically [default: 0]